Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Cosmological Evolution and Statefinder Analysis

 To discriminate the model discussed here from other phenomenologically degenerate dark energy scenarios, we perform a statefinder analysis using the diagnostic pair $\{r, s\}$ constructed from the scale factor and its higher-order time derivatives \cite{statefinder_Chiba, statefinder_Sahni}.
 These parameters are defined as:

 For an exponentially expanding universe, $a \propto e^t$, one finds, $q = -1$ and $r = 1$, which implies $s = 0$.
-This corresponds to the late-time behaviour in the $\Lambda$CDM model.
+This corresponds to the late time behaviour in the $\Lambda$CDM model.
 The evolution of these parameters is shown in Fig.~\ref{fig:rqs}.
 Since different dark energy models trace qualitatively distinct trajectories in the $(r-s)$ plane, the statefinder diagnostic provides a tool to distinguish among them.
 Using Friedmann, acceleration, and conservation equations, we express these parameters in terms of $w_i$, its time derivatives $\dot{w}_i$ \cite{statefinder_quintom}:

-Focusing on the late-time dynamics, and noting that the parameter $s$ is ill-defined for pressureless matter, we treat the total dark energy sector as a single effective fluid with equation of state $w_i \equiv w_{\rm DE}$.
+Focusing on the late time dynamics, and noting that the parameter $s$ is ill-defined for pressureless matter, we treat the total dark energy sector as a single effective fluid with equation of state $w_i \equiv w_{\rm DE}$.
 Including the radiation component, they can be written as:

 The corresponding trajectories in the $r-s$ plane are displayed in Fig.~\ref{fig:statefindrqs}.
-The near linearity in the evolution in the past and more pronounced toward the future direction reflects the transition of the deceleration parameter from a matter-dominated phase with $q \simeq 0.5$ to a dark-energy-dominated phase with $q \simeq -1$.
+The near linearity in the evolution in the past and more pronounced toward the future direction reflects the transition of the deceleration parameter from a matter dominated phase with $q \simeq 0.5$ to a dark-energy-dominated phase with $q \simeq -1$.

-Finally, in Fig.~\ref{fig:thaw_freeze} we present the phase-space diagram $w'_{\rm DE}$ vs $w_{\rm DE}$ following the classification introduced in \cite{Caldwell:2005tm}.
+Finally, in Fig.~\ref{fig:thaw_freeze} we present the phase space diagram $w'_{\rm DE}$ vs $w_{\rm DE}$ following the classification introduced in \cite{Caldwell:2005tm}.
 The green (blue) region corresponds to the thawing (freezing) behaviour of the dark energy equation of state.
 While canonical quintessence models typically remain confined to one of these regions, quintom models allow for richer dynamics, exhibiting trajectories that go across thawing ($(1 + w_{\rm DE}) < w'_{\rm DE} < 3(1 + w_{\rm DE})$) and freezing ($3w_{\rm DE} (1 + w_{\rm DE}) < w'_{\rm DE} < 0.2w_{\rm DE}(1 + w_{\rm DE})$) regions at different cosmological epochs.